The ggalign

 /ggalign()

-: Create ggplot object with a customized data. -
+: Create a ggplot object and aligns the observation data. -

-: Create ggplot object with the layout panel data.
+: Create a ggplot object without aligning the observation data.

 set.seed(123)